superruzafa/visual-scala-reference/_functions/sortWith.md

 }
 ~~~

-`sorted` creates a collection with the elements sorted by using a comparison function `lt` which should returns `true` its first argument is less than the second and `false` otherwise.
+`sorted` creates a collection with the elements sorted by using a comparison function `lt` which should returns `true` when its first argument is less than the second and `false` otherwise.

 <figure class="diagram">
   <img src="images/sortWith.svg" alt="sortWith function">